popjam/Reddit-Newsletter/README.md

 ## 📖 Description

-Reddit-to-Kindle is a powerful Node.js application that converts Reddit content into beautifully formatted EPUB files, perfect for reading on your Kindle or any eBook reader.
-It fetches posts from your favorite subreddits, includes top comments, and organizes everything into a clean, readable newsletter format.
+Reddit-Newsletter is a program that converts Reddit content into a formatted EPUB with a table of contents.
+You can specify any subreddits you want to be included in the newsletter, the time range to fetch posts from, the sorting method, how comments are displayed, and more.
+It will attempt to include the text from articles and self posts so you don't need to use any inbuilt browsers.

 ![Newsletter Examples](https://github.com/jstriblet/Reddit-to-Kindle/assets/12757245/6c589315-64e3-47a6-947e-38346784e5db)